madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 $ snap info gimp
 ```

-All commands link to `/usr/bin/snap` which uses a common trick to figure out what command is, based on link invocation information.
+All commands link to `/usr/bin/snap` which uses a common trick to figure out what command is, based on program path invocation information.
 The `/snap/gimp/current/snap` folder contains details how the snap package was built:

 ```bash
 $ ls -l /snap/gimp/current/snap